 - Was the lead converted successfully? [ Sales Confirmation ]

 All of this information and any other custom created attributes are gathered, processed, and evaluated within the call tracking platform.
-Call data can then be forwarded to additional web services for further analysis or archiving for CRM users.
+Call data can then be forwarded to additional web services for further analysis and archived using your desired customer relationship manage platform.

 At any time, Retreaver's call tracking platform can provide detailed reports describing a sales narrative and provide data-driven feedback from any call, giving marketers and sales teams the ability to visualize customer journey's.

 How Does Call Tracking Work?

-Retreaver is able to dynamically generate and insert numbers from a number pool onto any given web page using a proprietary application programming interface (API); our user-friendly functionality allows our clients to simply paste a script provided by us onto their ad, or a page on their website.
-The API will communicate with the platform to match the assigned number to the assigned campaign and will automatically handle any attribute tagging and number replacement functionality – hassle free.
+Retreaver is able to dynamically generate and insert numbers from a number pool onto any given web page using a proprietary application programming interface (API); our user-friendly functionality allows our clients to simply paste a provided script onto their ad, or a page on their website.
+The API will communicate with the platform to match the tracking number to the assigned campaign and will automatically handle any attribute tagging and number replacement functionality – hassle free.